The Hare and the Tortoise, A New Look

 The hare is a fast runner.
 He brags about this speed and teases the tortoise, who is obviously a slow runner.
 Technically, a non-runner.
 More of a crawler.
 The tortoise finally tires of the incessant teasing (bullying, if you will) and challenges the hare to a race.
 The fox is chosen to select the course.
 The hare loses the race because he takes a nap and awakes too late to beat the tortoise to the finish line.

-While this is attributed to Aesop, the general thematic ideas and concepts no doubt predate him.
-It is a tale which speaks of the true nature of human being and has origins that are very ancient.
+While this ancient tale is attributed to Aesop, the general thematic ideas and concepts predate him.
+It is a tale which speaks of the true nature of human being and has origins that are very old.
 The real meaning of this fable is hidden and not as easy to discern as one might think.

 What kind of hidden meaning?
 Good question.